North Wales Water Authority: Service area

 In addition to providing water to customers in its service area, the NWWA provides wholesale water to other water authorities in Bucks and Montgomery counties.
-Water authorities that receive wholesale water from NWWA include the Bucks County Water and Sewer Authority, the Doylestown Township Municipal Authority, the Horsham Water and Sewer Authority, the Warminster Municipal Authority, the Warrington Township Water and Sewer Department, and the Warwick Township Water and Sewer Authority.
+Water authorities that receive wholesale water from NWWA include the Doylestown Township Municipal Authority, the Horsham Water and Sewer Authority, the Warminster Municipal Authority, the Warwick Township Water and Sewer Authority, and Plumstead township.

 Governance

 The NWWA is a municipal authority that consists of a five-member board of directors appointed to staggered five-year terms by the North Wales Borough Council.
 The authority is governed by an executive team that consists of an Executive Director, a Solicitor, and Engineer of Record.
 As of 2018, Robert C. Bender is the Executive Director of NWWA.